ashrefm/identify-renault-cars/README.md

 # Identify Renault Cars

-This small project is an example of how to benefit from transfer learning using pre-trained convolutional neurals net in Keras.
+This small project is an example of how to benefit from transfer learning using pre-trained convolutional neural nets in Keras.

 The data is a various set of ~9400 car images (collected from google image using a web scrapping code) where 50% of them represent Renault cars.